12 ways to make your computer look and sound better

 3. Turn off visual effects

 Windows comes with visual flourishes, such as shadows under the mouse pointer and having menus fade in and out of view, that make the operating system easy on the eye.
 If you don’t like these effects, you can turn off any or all of them.
-As well as cutting down on the eye candy, this can also improve the computer’s speed slightly, because the machine won’t have to do as much work processing all those visuals.
+Beyond cutting down on the eye candy, this can also slightly improve the computer’s speed, because the machine won’t have to do as much work processing all those visuals.

 In the taskbar search box, start typing “adjust the appearance…” and you should see an option that reads Adjust the appearance and performance of Windows.
-Click it, and then open up the Visual Effects tab.
-Here, you have three choices: let Windows choose these options, optimize them for the best appearance, or optimize them for the best performance.
+Click it, and then open the Visual Effects tab.
+Here, you have three choices: let Windows choose what it thinks will work best on your computer, optimize effects for the best appearance, and optimize them for the best performance.

 For more granular control, select Custom to turn individual visual effects on or off using the tick boxes.
 Pick whichever set of options suit your tastes best.